 LB 565 was advanced from the committee to General File as amended.
-LB 565 remains on General File.
+LB 565 was indefinitely postponed with the end of the legislative session on April 18, 2018.

 LB 592 (Crawford) Change the tax incentives available under the Nebraska Advantage Act